The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

 I represent a wide variety of clients including technology and life sciences companies, financial institutions, and retail companies.
-In addition to large established companies, I have helped many startup and emerging companies as well.
+In addition to large, established companies, I have helped many start-up and emerging companies.

 What types of cases/deals do you work on?

-Right now, I’m managing several wage and hour class actions and representative actions.
-I am also handling a single-plaintiff contract dispute, and a pre-litigation race discrimination matter.
-I have also been helping numerous employers adapt their policies in light of new laws passed by the California legislature and developing case law that impacts how employers run their businesses.
+I’m managing several wage-and-hour class actions and representative actions and handling a single-plaintiff contract dispute and a couple of arbitrations.
+I have also been helping numerous employers adapt their policies in light of new laws the California legislature passed and developing case law that affects employers.

 How did you choose this practice area?